izeblood/Personal-Portfolio-Page/README.md

 # Personal-Portfolio-Page
-for educational purposes only
-Project: Personal Portfolio Page
+# Project: Personal Portfolio Page
 Objective: Create a personal portfolio webpage that showcases your skills, projects, and a brief bio.
 This project will help you practice structuring HTML and styling it using CSS.
 Requirements:
 1. HTML Structure: